 In this field, the proverb can be applied to various aspects of professional conduct, from negotiation styles and decision-making processes to dress codes and meeting etiquette.

-In a social context, this proverb encourages one to observe local etiquette and behavior in social settings and act accordingly to take part in the culture.
+In a social context, this proverb encourages one to observe local etiquette and behaviour in social settings and act accordingly to take part in the culture.

 When immersed in a foreign traditional setting, this proverb may be applied to express the importance of respecting and engaging in local practices.

-In workplace culture, the proverb might suggest that an employee should observe and adapt to the customs and behavior that are typical and accepted in their new work environment.
+In workplace culture, the proverb might suggest that an employee should observe and adapt to the customs and behaviour that are typical and accepted in their new work environment.

 A way of doing as the Romans do, in the context of language, is to learn a few words or a new language when you visit or move to another country.
 In this case, the proverb encourages learning and speaking that language with the locals.